shadow-light/sellingjesus.org/src/articles/commerce-condemned.md

 Simon was amazed at the ministry of the apostles, and especially how God granted his Spirit to people they ministered to.
 Rather than become part of that ministry through sincere means, he thought he could obtain it with money.

 > When Simon saw that the Spirit was given through the laying on of the apostles’ hands, he offered them money.
-“Give me this power as well,” he said, “so that everyone on whom I lay my hands may receive the Holy Spirit.”But Peter replied, “May your silver perish with you, because you thought you could buy the gift of God with money!
+“Give me this power as well,” he said, “so that everyone on whom I lay my hands may receive the Holy Spirit.”
+But Peter replied, “May your silver perish with you, because you thought you could buy the gift of God with money!
 You have no part or share in our ministry, because your heart is not right before God.
 (Acts 8:18-21)

 Note that Simon's sin wasn't paying for salvation for himself; he was seeking to dispense "God's gift" to others, most certainly for money.
 Simon's sin became known as "Simony", the sale of spiritual things.